Mark Gallogly: Personal life

 Gallogly married Lise Strickler, a climate and environmental advocate, in September 1987.
 Gallogly and Strickler met in the MBA program at Columbia Business School.
-They have three daughters and reside in New York City.
+They have three children and reside in New York City.
+As of 2021, Gallogly and his wife had donated nearly $12 million to Democrats since 1992, including $5 million to Joe Biden and other Democrats in the 2020 United States elections.
+He has been a supporter of the Joe Biden 2024 presidential campaign, hosting a campaign fundraiser at his Central Park West home in 2023.